Joseph Croshaw: Family

+Death

-Croshaw died on April 10, 1667, the same day his will was written and recorded in York County, Virginia.
+Joseph Croshaw died on April 10, 1667, the same day his will was written and recorded in York County, Virginia.
 The inventory of his estate was substantial and included numerous household objects made of both pewter and silver.
 One large silver tankard was valued at four pounds sterling (equivalent to about £330 in 2017).
 The inventory of 1668 also listed the Croshaw estate as having 1000 bricks manufactured either by their own servants or by transient laborers.